Goubermouche/VFD/Documents/FunctionalSpecification.md

 * Software Requirement Specification *Šimon Tupý* https://github.com/Goubermouche/FluidEngine/blob/master/Documents/SoftwareRequirementSpecification.md
 # 2. Scenarios
 ## 2.1 Usecases
-The main usecase of the product will be the process of viewing and interacting with a real-time fluid simulation.
+The main use case of the product will be the process of viewing and interacting with a real-time fluid simulation.
 In the future we hope to expand this by providing options of exporting generated fluid simulations.
 ## 2.2 Personas
 The main audience this product is intended for are computer graphics, simulation and GPU compute programmers.
 ## 2.3 Details, Motivation and Live Examples
-The original idea was inspired by the realtime toolset provided by [JangaFX](https://jangafx.com/), whom, incidentally, have also introduces a real-time fluid simulation tool a couple months after we began working on the product.
+The original idea was inspired by the realtime toolset provided by [JangaFX](https://jangafx.com/), whom have incidentally also introduces a real-time fluid simulation tool a couple months after we began working on the product.
 The individual products however target different audiences.
 ## 2.4 Product Scope
 Due to the limited time frame the scale of this project is limited to just the engine and 2 fluid simulation methods (SPH, FLIP).
 It is expected that both methods will be accelerated using CUDA.